ethereum/ethereum-org-website/src/content/upgrades/sharding/index.md

 ---
-title: Shard chains
+title: Sharding
-description: Learn about shard chains - partitions of the network that give Ethereum more transaction capacity and make it easier to run.
+description: Learn about data sharding - breaking up and distributing the data load needed to give Ethereum more transaction capacity and make it easier to run.
 lang: en
 template: upgrade
 sidebar: true
 image: ../../../assets/upgrades/newrings.png
 summaryPoint1: Sharding is a multi-phase upgrade to improve Ethereum’s scalability and capacity.
-summaryPoint2: Shard chains provide extra, cheaper, storage layers for applications and rollups to store data.
+summaryPoint2: Sharding provides secure distribution of data storage requirements, enabling rollups to be even cheaper, and making nodes easier to operate.
 summaryPoint3: They enable layer 2 solutions to offer low transaction fees while leveraging the security of Ethereum.
 summaryPoint4: This upgrade is planned to follow The Merge of Mainnet with the Beacon Chain.
 ---

 <UpgradeStatus dateKey="page-upgrades-shards-date">
-    Shard chains should ship sometime in 2023, depending on how quickly work progresses after <a href="/upgrades/merge/">The Merge</a>.
+    Sharding should ship sometime in 2023, depending on how quickly work progresses after <a href="/upgrades/merge/">The Merge</a>.
 These shards will give Ethereum more capacity to store and access data, but they won’t be used for executing code.
 </UpgradeStatus>

 ## What is sharding? {#what-is-sharding}

 Sharding is the process of splitting a database horizontally to spread the load – it’s a common concept in computer science.
-In an Ethereum context, sharding will reduce network congestion and increase transactions per second by creating new chains, known as “shards”.
+In an Ethereum context, sharding will work synergistically with [layer 2 rollups] by splitting up the burden of handling the large amount of data needed by rollups over the entire network.
+This will continue to reduce network congestion and increase transactions per second.

 This is important for reasons other than scalability.